- Listing Type: Summer Programs

 - Call: (757) 221-7652

-The National Institute of American History & Democracy (NIAHD) offers 2 courses in which students analyze, interpret, and discuss American history and earn 3 hours of college credit.
-Students develop college-level reading and writing skills and interact with historians, architectural historians, curators, and archaeologists.
+The National Institute of American History & Democracy (NIAHD) at William & Mary offers 3 courses in which students analyze, interpret, and discuss key events in American history and the places where these events took place.
+Students develop college-level reading and writing skills; participate in seminar discussions; and interact with historians, architectural historians, curators, and archaeologists.
+Students earn transferable college credit for their work.

 Cost and Session Information

-NIAHD will offer both History 211 and History 212 during the First Session.
-We will also offer History 212 during the Second Session.
-Students choose their class when they apply to the program.
+In Summer 2022, NIAHD will offer both History 217 (Residential) and History 218 (Residential) during the First Session and the Second Session.
+We will also offer History 213 (Virtual) during the Second Session.
+Students choose their class and session when they apply to the Pre-College Program.

-The total program cost for either History 211 or History 212 is $2,200 for all students.
-The cost includes tuition for 3 transferrable college credits, all required texts and readings, and all virtual visits to historic sites and museums.
+The total program cost for History 213 is $2,400 for all students.
+The payment covers tuition and fees for 3 transferable college credits; all required texts and readings; and admission for virtual visits to historic sites and museums during the 3-week program.